ziwenzu/website/exampleSite/content/projects.md

 # Working Papers

-## Political Economy
+## State-Business Relations

 * How Does Turnover Distort Resource Allocation?
 Evidence from China’s Public Procurement [Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4259352)
+* Fiscal Origins of Predatory Hands on Business in Autocracy (with Shengqiao Lin)

-## Repression
+## State-Citizen Relations

-* Big Brother's Eye: How does Civic Participation Influence Digital Surveillance in Autocracy
+* People Have Sharp Eyes: How does Civic Participation Influence Digital Surveillance in Autocracy (draft available upon request)
+* How does Transparency Technology Affect Enforcement in China
+* Economic Slowdowns and Unrest in China (with Shukang Xiao)

+## State-Elite Relations

+* Outsourcing Justice: Lawyering and Judicial Bias in China (JMP)
-* Political Cycles of Administrative Penalty
+* Elite-Mass Gaps and Support of Autocracy
-* Softer or Harder: Consequence of Digitalization of Authoritarian Rule
+* Measuring Social Origins of Judicial Bias: A Field Experiment

 ## Methods

 * How Much Should We Trust Instrumental Variable Estimates in Political Science?
 Practical Advice based on Over 60 Replicated Studies (with Yiqing Xu, Mackenzie Lockhart, Apoorva Lal) [Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3905329) (*Revise & Resumbit* at PA)
+* Using Texts to Measure Latent Confonders